isaacnmm/pestpolicy-hugo2XX/content/posts/12-ft-vs-14-ft-trampoline/index.md

 Some manufacturers will have the same number of springs in both the 12 ft. and 14 ft trampolines.
 While others will put more springs on the 14 ft. trampoline.
 Make sure you confirm the number of springs before making your purchase. - The higher the number of springs in a trampoline the better and higher the bounce.

-Therefore, if youre looking for quality and higher bounces, youll want to choose a brand that includes more springs in their[trampoline](https://pestpolicy.com/small-trampoline-for-toddlers/).
-However, if young children or toddlers are involved, you might want to choose a trampoline with fewer springs, hence, a lower bounce for their safety.
+Therefore, if youre looking for quality and higher bounces, youll want to choose a brand that includes more springs in their[trampoline](https://pestpolicy.com/small-trampoline-for-toddlers/).However,if young children or toddlers are involved, you might want to choose a trampoline with fewer springs, hence, a lower bounce for their safety.
 Depending on the manufacturer, the 12ft would be ideal for children.

 ##  Product Review for 12 ft. vs-14 ft Trampoline